jellitBarack/nexus/README.md

 * More advanced filters on metrics
 * Add current resource graphs on the side of the report page
 * Breadcrumbs
+* Sort reports by date desc
+* Size of reports
+* Generate a text report of the failure that could be pasted in a case

 # Installation
 ## Python libraries